emmakoehmstedt/healthy-games-for-healthy-people-and-healthy-planet/docs/software-development-architecture.md

 - **Server:** Localhost for development & then deployed on a permanent OSU server (will be figured out during winter term).

 # Data Management
-Develop a relational database utilizing RESTful APIs[^2] & test with Insomnia/Supabase.
+Develop a relational database utilizing RESTful APIs[^2] & test with Supabase.
 The database will contain nutritional scores, carbon footprint, and water footprint for individual foods, along with being accessed by using an API[^2] offered by Supabase.
 PostgreSQL will be the relational database we use as that is utilized within Supabase.

 # Interface Definitions
 **GET /**	      tasks return the information requested from the user once the = or finish buttons are pressed.<br>